ettoretorti/ElectionSimulator/README.md

 A party possesses the following characteristics:

  * **Social Policy**: an integer from 0-100 inclusive which reflects the party's standing on social issues.
 A value of 0 indicates completely left wing policy and a value of 100 indicates completely right wing policy.

  * **Economic Policy**: an integer from 0-100 inclusive which reflects the party's standing on economic issues.
 A value of 0 indicates completely left wing policy and a value of 100 indicates completely right wing policy.

  * **Perceived Competence**: an integer from 0-100 inclusive which reflects how competent the voters believe this party to be.
 A higher value indicates more competence.

 Coalitions
 ----------
 If no party manages to establish a governing majority at the end of an election the parties will attempt to form coalitions to gain the majority.
 Coalitions will be formed under the following assumptions:

  * A party will prefer to form a coalition with the smallest amount of other parties required to give it a governing majority.

  * A party will prefer to form a coalition in which is has the largest proportion of the total representation.

  * A party will prefer to form coalitions with parties that are near it in terms of social and economic policy.

  * A party will prefer to form coalitions with parties with a high perceived competence.

 Elections
 ---------
 Elections are the process through which the voters select parties to represent them.
-This project aims to deliver different sorts of elections of varying simplicity.
+This project aims to deliver different sorts of elections of varying complexity.

-The list of different electoral systems to be supported is as follows:
+The main types of electoral systems to be supported are:

-  * **Proportional Representation**: an electoral system in which parties get a representation in government proportional to the amount of votes received.
+ * **Proportional representation**: all parties obtain a percentage of seats which is directly proportional to the percentage of votes received.
+No party is over-represented or under-represented.
+The only exception to this rule occurs if there is a lower boundary to the percentage of votes necessary to enter parliament.

-  * **Majoritarian**: an electoral system in which the party with the majority gets complete representation while others get none.
+ * **Majoritarian**: the party which gets the most votes is over-represented, while all other parties are under-represented.

-  * **N rounds**: an electoral system that consists of N rounds, with the lowest polling parties being eliminated at each round and the rest entering the next until only one remains.
+ * **N rounds**: consists of N rounds, with the lowest polling parties being eliminated at each round and the rest entering the next until only one remains.
+The largest party/parties are over-represented, while the smaller ones are under-represented.

- These ideas can be merged together to come up with many sorts of unique electoral systems.
+ * **First past the post**: the country is divided into districts.
+The party which gets the most votes in a district gets all the seats reserved for that district.